'}}

 As you navigate the journey of life, remember the story of James Kisai, a humble man who taught us that real discovery comes from loss and that finding faith is about more than just belief—it's about sacrifice and relentless pursuit of divine love.

-See also Plechelm
+See also Theodora Of Alexandria

 This is the story of James Kisai.
 A journey of faith, resilience, and the ultimate demonstration of Christ's love.
 Let it serve as a reminder that faith is not just about belief but a commitment to service and love.
 May his story inspire us all to live our faith audaciously, lovingly, and humbly.